 - Chamomile tea can also interact with certain medicines.
-These include other sedatives, blood thinners, aspirin, painkillers like ibuprofen and more.
+These include other sedatives, blood thinners, aspirin, painkillers like ibuprofen, and more.
 That’s why you should talk to a doctor before consuming large amounts of chamomile tea.

 The side effects of long-term chamomile consumption have yet to be studied.
 As such, there is uncertainty as to the true side effects of chamomile tea.
 However, based on studies of their short-term effects, it seems that there are no long-term safety risks.

 Even so, you should talk to your doctor before starting to drink chamomile tea.
 That’s the case whenever you plan on taking a new supplement or changing your diet.
-Your doctor can advise you on medications that might interfere with chamomile, such as blood thinners or painkillers.
+Your doctor can advise you on medications that might interfere with the chamomile, such as blood thinners or painkillers.

 Is It Safe to Drink Chamomile Tea Every Day?